-A research team from Stanford University has modified a type of brittle plastic chemically improving its plasticity slightly to make it as bendable as a rubber band, while enhancing its electrical conductivity slightly.
+A Scientists research team from Stanford University has modified a type of brittle plastic chemically improving its plasticity slightly to make it as bendable as a rubber band while enhancing its electrical conductivity slightly.

-Zhenan Bao, a professor of chemical engineering with the US University in Northern California said that, “This flexible electrode opens up many new, exciting possibilities down the road for brain interfaces and other implantable electronics.
+Zhenan Bao, a professor of chemical engineering at the US University in Northern California said that “This flexible electrode opens up many new, exciting possibilities down the road for brain interfaces and other implantable electronics.
 Here, we have a new material with uncompromised electrical performance and high stretch ability.”

 The brain is soft and electronics are stiff, which makes the task of combining the two quite challenging, such as when neuroscientists graft electrodes to measure brain activity and perhaps send tiny jolts of electricity for pain relief or other purposes.